Child Rape: For Survivors and Interested Others

 Why does it come back?

 If you are a survivor of child rape, it’s likely that you developed an array of skills to help yourself survive psychologically.
 These may have included numbing, forgetting, pretending it wasn’t happening, or the development of Dissociative Identity Disorder (DID).
 Many survivors find that our defenses wear off at certain stages in our lives.
 Accepted non-wisdoms are that we are surely better forgetting about it and not dwelling on horrible things in the past.
 Some of us enjoy periods of time where it lays dormant.
 It’s very disconcerting when the memories and feelings flare up – or flare up again after a relatively peaceful time, suddenly again feeling unbearable.

 You may not know that part of the reason for feeling traumatized now for events in the past is physical.
 Our bodies were not designed to handle severe stressors.
 Research findings indicate that the stress of childhood trauma such as child sexual abuse, can cause actual physical changes in the brain.
 Traumatic memory appears to be stored differently than ordinary memory.
-One consequence of this is that when we're in situations that remind us - even in not-so-obvious ways, of the actual traumatic experience/s we've had, those memory tracts open up, causing us to feel as if it were happening again.
-Please see this article.
-You might also like to listen to Dr. Frank Ochberg's webcast, How Does PTSD Affect Brain Function?
+One consequence of this is that when we’re in situations that remind us – even in not-so-obvious ways, of the actual traumatic experience/s we’ve had, those memory tracts open up, causing us to feel as if it were happening again.
+You might like to listen to Dr. Frank Ochberg’s webcast, How Does PTSD Affect Brain Function?

 Sometimes it comes back because we may have further healing to do.
 Although it can be terrifying, it can also be an opportunity.
 It can take a long time to make sense of such a devastating crime.
 This frequently happens in fits and starts, and we need to give ourselves the space to do it.

 You may be addressing child rape for the first time, or finding it has returned again due to another stressor or trigger in your life.
 This is perfectly normal, but whatever the case, it is important you seek support.